We will reply to your message within an hour.

 Ensure the accuracy of NPT thread measurements—these gauges come with a certificate of calibration traceable to NIST that states they’ve passed a test for accuracy.

-Check a part’s external threads to ensure they fall within tolerance.
+Check a part’s external threads to make sure they fall within tolerance.
+You can use these for bolts, threaded rods, bits, and more.

 To ensure accuracy of NPT pipe thread measurements, these gauges include a certificate of calibration traceable to NIST that states they’ve passed a test for accuracy.